parallelbgls/Modbus.Net/README.md

 4. Implement ReturnValues event.
 The argument return values is a key value pair.
 The architechture is:

-Key : the link address of machine (in sample is the second parameter).<p>
+  * Key : the link address of machine (in sample is the second parameter).<p>
-Value : Dictionary.<p>
+  * Value : Dictionary.<p>
-----------Key : CommunicationTag in AddressUnit.<p>
+    * Key : CommunicationTag in AddressUnit.<p>
-----------Value : ReturnUnit.<p>
+    * Value : ReturnUnit.<p>
----------------------PlcValue : The return data, all in double type.<p>
+      * PlcValue : The return data, all in double type.<p>
----------------------UnitExtend : UnitExtend in AddressUnit.
+      * UnitExtend : UnitExtend in AddressUnit.
 You should cast this class to your own class extends by UnitExtend.